amgarton47/CS62data-structures/OnTheRoad_Assignment/project/README.md

     public EdgeWeightedDigraph makeGraph(boolean isDistance) {
 ~~~

-that returns a weighted digraph.
+that returns a weighted directed graph.
 If `isDistance` is true, the it should return a graph in which the edges represent
 distances between location, while if it is false, the edges represent times.

 ## Implementing your program